-The combination of the i5-12400F and the RX 6500 XT are good enough to where this build will be able to run demanding games on higher settings.
-And, for non-demanding popular titles like Valorant, Apex Legends, Fortnite, League of Legends, Minecraft, and Rocket League, this system will run on them on max settings with no problems.
+The combination of the i3-12100F and the GTX 1660 Ti are good enough to where this build will be able to run demanding games on higher settings.
+And, for non-demanding popular titles like Valorant, Apex Legends, Fortnite, League of Legends, Minecraft, Roblox, and Rocket League, this system will run on them on max settings with no problems.

 So, the bottom line is that if you’re looking for the best gaming PC under $600, the part list below will serve you well.